 I feel like I’m an average hiker.
 Typically when I hike, I’ll look at what the estimates for a particular hike.
 I’ve found that I’m pretty close to that estimate.
 The NPS estimates 6 to 8 hours to complete this hike, so my time was almost exactly in the middle.
 Not too bad!

 However, it should be noted that I did take fewer breaks than I normally would.
-I didn’t want to make my hiking partner wait too long for me.
-Plus, I didn’t spend a lot of time on the top of Guadalupe Peak (more on that later).
-Had I taken more breaks and spent more time at the top, I think seven hours is a reasonable estimate.
+I ended up hiking to the top solo (more on this later) and I didn’t want to make my hiking partner wait too long for me.
+Plus, I didn’t spend a lot of time on the top of Guadalupe Peak.
+Had I taken more breaks and spent more time at the top, I think seven hours is a reasonable estimate, which is the exact middle of the NPS estimate.

 A view of the surrounding mountains at Guadalupe Mountains National Park